rejuancse/x-extensions-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 XWOO Extensions is an extensible plugin that lets you easily manage woocommerce extensions by the xwoo.
-Nice.
-Solid.
-Awesome.
-This will blow your mind.
+Quick view, WooCommerce product search and Product listing extension easy to use in your woocommerce platform..

 == Description ==
-If you want to build event XWOO in your wordpress theme, this plugin for you.
+XWOO Extensions is a multiple addons with one solution.
+In this plugin you can easily handle your everyday needed addons. quick view, product search, and listing your awesome produsts.

 = Shortcode List =
 To use these shortcodes, just place the required shortcode(s) on your desired location.

-  * xwoo product list [xwoo_products]
+  * xwoo product list [product_listing]
-  * xwoo product slider [xwoo_product_slider]
   * xwoo product search [xwoo_product_search]

 = Features =

 1. Demo
-2. Global Settings
+2. Every extensions has own Settings
-3. XWOO for WooCommerce with short description.
+3. Initially three extensions are totally free.
+4. Easy to customize and easy to use.

 Please let us know your feedback, if you think something can be more awesome in this plugin, we will love to add.

 == Installation ==